megabitsenmzq/MyVFD/README.md

 ![VFD Structure](https://d21xsz2za2b5mz.cloudfront.net/7916/1916/2375/vinfo_vfd01.jpeg)

 VFD screens are very similar to vacuum tubes.
 Mainly, we have filaments, grids, and anodes.
 Filaments are very thin wires.
 They provide heat and a negative charge to the system.
-Anodes and grids provide high-voltage positive change.
+Anodes and grids provide high-voltage positive charge.
 Electrons will fly from filaments, pass the grids, and hit the anodes when they are both powered.
 Then you can see the beautiful green light from the phosphor.

 ![VFD Structure 2](https://d21xsz2za2b5mz.cloudfront.net/2416/1916/2373/vinfo_genri01.jpeg)

 On a VFD screen.
 The pins on both sides are typically filament pins.
 They require a voltage of around 3V.
 And because we need a negative charge on the filament, the side near the positive pin will look dim.
 So it's best to power it with AC.
-This can ensure the screen lights evenly and extend its life.
-Since I want to have a relatively small package on the final product.
-This time I will just use DC to power the screen.
+This can ensure the screen lights evenly and extend its life. ~~Since I want to have a relatively small package on the final product.
+This time I will just use DC to power the screen.~~

+I'm using a square wave as the AC power for the filament.
+First, I generate a 50% PWM signal from a pin.
+Then use a NOT gate to generate an inverted signal.
+Feed both signals to an H-bridge, there so we can have a square wave from about +5V to -5V.

-When you add voltage to the pin, you should keep eye on the filament wires.
+Using a potentiometer to lower the voltage, adjust it to a proper value.
+When changing the voltage to the filament, you should keep an eye on the filament wires.
 If they start to glow, turn down the voltage immediately.
 Otherwise, the wires can start to melt and break.
+You might need to turn off all lights in your room to focus on this.
+You should let the voltage be just below the point which lets the filament glow.

 After wiring the filament properly, we can start to take a look at other pins.
 Anodes and grids require a relatively high voltage.
 To provide this voltage, you need a step-up DC/DC converter.
-Connect the converter to the same ground as the filament, and use the high voltage to probe the pins.
+Connect the converter ground to the common ground, and use the high voltage to probe the pins.
 You need to connect both an anode pin and a grid pin to turn one segment on.
 Since I have a small screen that doesn't require such a high voltage to just light, I can use 5V for probing.

 By probing you will know which pin is connected to which part of the screen.
 You can also check if there is a schematic printed behind the screen, like the image above.